-“Friendships take time, but you can take steps to spark a relationship and nurture a connection.”
-Yes, patience may be needed from time to time, but Ms. Robinson offers some guidelines that could be helpful:
+As Robinson notes, “Friendships take time, but you can take steps to spark a relationship and nurture a connection.”
+Patience is key, but so is intentional effort.
+A few practical principles can help:

 The e-mail address you provide will be used only to send you the newsletter.
 Your privacy is important to us.